All Episodes

 People live in a desert, water's a big deal.

-Maybe they just tourists.
+Maybe they're just tourists.

-Well, they were at the mall.
+Tourism, well, they were at the mall.

 Hey, that really, you know, we don't see that in Afghanistan.

-Normally that looks, you know, we got blood that looks like that in Afghanistan.
+Normally, that looks, you know, we got blood that looks like that in Afghanistan.

 We don't have water that looks like that.